 † The chair is responsible for keeping time for each presentation, introducing the speakers, and starting and ending the session on time.

 Plenary session: Being a speaker or panelist of a plenary session is considered being invited, and therefore exempted from the rules above.
 It can be done in addition to any of the roles in (a), (b), and (c).

 Diversity: To ensure diversity of speakers’ affiliations, every session must have at least one presenter from industry and one from the FDA.
-A speaker from academia is ideal, but not required for all sessions.
+A third speaker from academia is ideal, but not required for all sessions.
 If two or more speakers/panelists are from industry, they must be from different companies.